WeAreProductive/CartesiAutomation/README.md

 **-v, --version**
 Shows version and information about the dapp located in current directory.
-Alsow shows the current version of docker and if it meets the minimum requirements.
+Also shows the current version of docker and if it meets the minimum requirements.

 **install**
 Allows this script to operate in any directory.
 It is set as alias and it can be called by typing 'crt'